-Whether your kid is 2 or 12, one thing is frequently requested for lunch: peanut butter and jelly sandwiches; the classic PP&J. There's something irresistible about that salty peanut butter and the way it blends with gooey sweet jam between two soft pieces of bread.
+Whether your kid is 2 or 12, one thing is frequently requested for lunch: peanut butter and jelly sandwiches; the classic PB&J. There's something irresistible about that salty peanut butter and the way it blends with gooey sweet jam between two soft pieces of bread.

 The sandwich has stood the test of time, but I like to get creative with a few fun twists.
 Think outside the lunchbox and consider these ideas for lip-smacking PB&J alternatives:

 1. Skip the jelly Arguably the unhealthiest part of a PB&J is the jelly because it is packed with refined sugar.
 Instead, add a touch of sweetness with real fruit.
 Thinly sliced apples, strawberries, bananas and mango all taste heavenly with peanut butter and they add nice texture, too.
 If I crave more sweetness, I reach for honey, which is nature's sweetener and boasts a plethora of health benefits, from fewer allergies to improved sleep.